vogt4nick/recipes.vogt4nick.com/src/en/book/bread/quick-doughs/cornbread.md

 === "Directions"
     1. **Preheat oven** to 230ºC (450ºF).
 Grease 8x8 glass casserole dish and set aside.
     2. **Whisk dry mix.** Whisk cornmeal, flour, baking soda, salt, and sugar into a homogenous mixture.
-    3. **Whisk wet mix.** Whisk honey, eggs, butter, oil, vinegar, and buttermilk into a homogenous mixture.
+    3. **Whisk wet mix.** Whisk honey, eggs, butter, and buttermilk into a homogenous mixture.
-    4. **Mix batter.** Stir the wet ingredients into the dry ingredients just combined.
+    4. **Mix batter.** Stir the dry ingredients into the wet ingredients until just combined.
     5. **Bake.** Spoon batter into casserole dish and smooth out into an even layer.
 Bake 20-30 minutes at 230ºC until center sets, covering with foil if necessary to prevent over-browning.
     6. **Spread** with honey butter immediately after baking.